JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_06_Outlook.md

 ### Exercise 3 - How can AI help me be productive?
 Copilot can help you improve your overall productivity.
 Try these examples:

-1. Open Microsoft Outlook on the desktop, then a new Copilot Chat Window, and enter these prompts, examing the results:
+1. Open Microsoft Outlook on the desktop, then a new Copilot Chat Window, and enter these prompts, taking time to examine the results:

    *Analyze my writing style and make suggestions on how to improve it*

-   *Summarize my action items from last week*
+   *Review my week like it’s a case study: What’s working?
+What’s not?
+Use Markdown to create a structured and visually appealing analysis.
+Include sections for successes, challenges, and recommendations.
+Highlight key points with bullet points, bold text, and italicized highlights to enhance readability and impact.
+Include any relevant data or metrics to support the analysis and provide actionable insights for improvement.*

 3.